Mycelium Wallet Review: Open Source Bitcoin Wallet

 One of the primary advantages of Mycelium bitcoin wallet is that it is open-source, which allows for transparency and security because the community can evaluate the source code to ensure its safety.
 Another advantage is the advanced security feature, such as the integration of hardware wallets such as Trezor.
 Noteworthy features include SegWit, watch-only, NFC, QR code support, and Child-Pays-for-Parent (CPFP).
 For active Bitcoin traders, Mycelium provides a convenient built-in exchange directly accessible from the app.

 However, Mycelium Wallet has a few drawbacks to consider.
 It is only available for mobile devices, lacking Mycelium desktop version.
 The reliability and safety of its Local Trader feature, which allows you to buy and sell bitcoin directly within the app, has been criticized.
-Furthermore, it lacks certain advanced features favored by experienced users, such as multisig, RBF, 2FA, and Lightning.
+Furthermore, it lacks certain advanced features favored by experienced users, such as multisig, Replace-by-fee (RBF), 2FA, and Lightning Network.

 In addition, Mycelium Wallet may not be suitable for beginners due to its complex interface.
 On the other hand, its support for other cryptocurrencies may be seen as a drawback by Bitcoin maximalists.